Hanzlaasif/Netwade-development-work/README.md

 8. react.js = Html + Javascript
 9. Add the current date method and form method
 10. Add the css in react code.
+# Day2 and 3 working: video tutorials and implementation
+lists and props in react.js
+nav bar in tailwind.css
+both are implementation on vs code